 Receive Files in Google Drive with Forms

-What you can do is create a regular web form (written in HTML and CSS) and then use Google Apps Script to post the content of this form into Google Drive.
+What you can do is create a regular web form (written in HTML and CSS) and then use Google Scripts to upload the content of this form into a folder in your Google Drive.

 Before diving into the implementation, take a look at this sample form.
-When you upload a file, it will show up in a specific folder on my Google Drive.
-You don’t even need to have a Google Account to upload files and the Google Script based form even works on mobile devices.
+When you submit the form, it will create a new folder, corresponding to your name, in my Google Drive and upload the file in that folder This is a public form and you don’t even need to have a Google Account to upload files.
+The form even works on mobile devices.

 - Click here to make a copy of the Google Script into your Google Drive.